Leg press: Muscle groups

 Varying the angle between the sled and the backrest and/or the position of the feet on the plate puts more emphasis on one or the other muscle group.

-Magnitude of leg press lifts

-As the diagonal leg press involves pushing a weight along an inclined track, rather than lifting it vertically, it is possible for strength trainers to press very heavy weight in comparison to other exercises.

 Variations

 One-legged

 The leg press can be performed with one leg only.
-This can help to build stabilising muscles.
+This can help to build stabilizing muscles.
 It is sometimes considered to be a more 'functional' exercise than the two-legged bilateral leg press because it can better replicate sporting or athletic movements where one leg is primarily being employed.
 According to the NFL quarterback Colin Kaepernick, 'I like single-leg work because it isn't often as a quarterback that both of your feet are stationary and planted.'
 Performing the exercise one-legged may also help to correct strength imbalances between the legs.
 This is because during a bilateral two-legged leg press one side may be excessively dominant.
 Working both legs alternatively in a single-legged fashion means each leg has to perform the same amount of work.